Cardiology in the East of England

 Regional Training Days:

-The SpRs training days scheme has been redesigned in the last 2 years offering well-received training in all the cardiac subspecialties mapping to the most recent cardiology curriculum.
+The SpRs training days scheme has been redesigned recently offering 8 regional training days, training in all the cardiac subspecialties, mapping to the most recent cardiology curriculum.
 The SpRs consistently rate the training days as excellent.
-In addition, we actively encourage and support our SpRs to attend both National Training Days organized through British Cardiac Society twice a year and also training days at the Royal Society of Medicine, and also national and international conferences.
+In addition, we actively encourage and support our SpRs to attend both the National Training Days, organized through British Cardiac Society twice a year, training days at the Royal Society of Medicine, and also national and international conferences.

 The future is bright:

 For those wishing to stay or come to the East of England… the future is bright!
-It is expected that there will be continued expansion in consultant staff in coming years in cardiology allowing good job prospects both in the region but also nationally.
+It is expected that there will be continued expansion in consultant staff in coming years in cardiology here allowing good job prospects in the region.

 Essential Qualifications for Entry

-- Documented evidence of completion of full MRCP(UK) Examination, although this is not required at the interview stage.
+Documented evidence of completion of full MRCP(UK) Examination, although this is not required at the interview stage.

 Information is available from the JRCPTB website giving detailed guidance on the assessment blueprint and Cardiology curriculum.